 After aeration is completed, we recommend that the entire lawn be over seeded to help repair areas where the grass has died out due to age, stress, neglect, disease or drought, and to thicken up the entire lawn.
 Thickening the lawn makes it more enjoyable to walk on, and it helps to keep weed seeds from germinating.

 Over seeding requires a commitment of a couple of years to achieve the desired results.
 We recommend that you use Turf Type Tall Fescue grass seed, as it's drought tolerant and disease resistant, and we've seen that it's the best variety of grass seed for the extreme weather conditions in our area.

 Contact Grosh's Lawn Service now by e-mail to schedule your lawn aeration and overseeding consultation.

-Contact Tom today at GroshsLawnService.com to schedule your bagworms tree and shrub care here in the Hagerstown MD area and Washington County Maryland.
+Contact Tom the Landscaper today at GroshsLawnService.com to let us know how we can help you and your lawn and landscape here in the Hagerstown MD area and Washington County Maryland.